Toys R Us giant ferris wheel in side the multi-story toy store in Times Square

 Dining is a great experienced in New York City because of Italian, Chinese and many other ethnic neighborhoods.

-Enough glitter, a short cab ride down 7th will take you to the landmark Carnegie Deli noted for its Pastrami and Cheesecake.
+Down on 7th you will find the landmark Carnegie Deli noted for its Pastrami and Cheesecake.
 Too Plebeian, take Broadway to the Trump Tower on the southwest corner of Central Park and end your day at one of only six New York restaurants consistently worthy of four stars and a place on a special New York Times "extraordinary" list: Jean Georges: French dining in an exquisite setting.

 The next day's walking tour, the Museum Mile, starts at 843-acre Central Park, designed in 1858 by Fredrick Law Olmstead and Calvert Vaux.
 Offering 58 miles of pedestrian, bike, and rollerblade paths with nature centers, a pond with Gondola rides, a wildlife center, a strawberry field memento to John Lennon, a zoo, and a carousel with 58 hand-carved horses, the park also offers the Museum Mile: natural history, photography and art museums that would take days to explore.

 The Metropolitan Museum of Art stands above all the rest with its Egyptian, Greco-Roman, and American Art and its extensive collection of Impressionist and European paintings.
 Unable to see the entire two million pieces, take a romantic afternoon interlude: wine and cheese on the Met's rooftop patio with a splendid view of Central Park.

 Also on the border of the park, the American Museum of Natural History and its Hayden Planetarium, the International Center of Photography, The Jewish Museum, the Whitney Museum of American Art, the Frick Museum, the Cooper-Hewitt Museum, and the Frank Lloyd Wright designed Guggenheim Museum.